eclipse-edc/DataDashboard/README.md

 For pre-configured connectors in the dashboard you have to create a JSON configuration at `public/config/edc-connector-config.json`.
 The file must contain a JSON array of [EdcConfig](projects/dashboard-core/src/lib/models/edc-config.ts) objects.
 The [edc-connector-config.json](public/config/edc-connector-config.json) in this repo contains an example configuration.

+⚠️ ___Be extra careful NOT to commit those changes, as they might leak potentially sensitive information!___ <br>
+As some extra safety consider running<br>
+`git update-index --assume-unchanged public/config/edc-connector-config.json` <br>
+before changing this file.

 ## Application configuration